A Basic Review of Dietary Minerals and A List of Food Sources

 Best Mineral Supplements

-The best mineral supplements deliver these essential macro or micronutrients in a safe and active form within a whole food complex or as an ionic solution.
+The best mineral supplements deliver these essential macrominerals in a safe and bioavailable form within a whole food complex or as an ionic solution.

-Concentrated ionic solutions are often considered the easiest to absorb as they are ionically-charged.
-This ionic state allows the element to bond readily with water for quick and efficient uptake by the body.
+Concentrated ionically-charged solutions are often considered the easiest to absorb as they allow the mineral element to bond readily with water for quick and efficient uptake by the body.

 minerals-from-raw-juices